betcode-org/flumine/docs/markets.md

 It is common that you want to carry about analysis on a market before passing through to strategies, similar to Django's middleware design flumine allows middleware to be executed.

-For example backtesting uses [simulated middleware](https://github.com/liampauling/flumine/blob/master/flumine/markets/middleware.py#L15) in order to calculate order matching.
+For example simulation uses [simulated middleware](https://github.com/liampauling/flumine/blob/master/flumine/markets/middleware.py#L15) in order to calculate order matching.

 !!! note
     Middleware will be executed in the order it is added and before the strategies are processed.